-With the exception of template sharing (which is optional) and email credits (which applies only if you're on the Pay-as-you-go plan) there is no data sharing of any kind between sub-accounts: messages, stats, contact lists, subscriptions, account settings, etc. in every sub-accounts are independent of other sub-accounts.
+With the exception of template sharing, which is optional, there is no data sharing of any kind between sub-accounts: messages, reports, contact lists, subscriptions, account settings, etc. in every sub-accounts are independent of other sub-accounts.

 If the same contact exists in more than one sub-account and they unsubscribe in one of the accounts they will remain subscribed in all other accounts.